 Ofsted, November 2015

 Our school follows the statutory framework for the Early Years Foundation Stage and the National Curriculum for England and Wales.
-Religious Education is taught using the West Sussex agreed syllabus.
+Religious Education is taught using the West Sussex agreed syllabus, supported by SACRE guidance.

 To support the teaching of phonics and spelling, children in Reception, Years 1 and 2 follow parts of the “Read, Write, Inc” scheme of work, progressing on to “Get Spelling” from Year 3 upwards.